-Join us Wednesday to learn more about the EmPOWERED to Serve National Business Accelerator in an online information session at noon CDT.
+Join us Tuesday, July 6 to learn more about the EmPOWERED to Serve National Business Accelerator in an online information session at 6 p.m.
+CDT.
 Get details about how to apply to the program and be ready to ask questions during a Q&A session.
 Registration is required.
 After registering, you'll receive a confirmation email with information about joining the webinar.

-Another information session will be held on July 6.
+A previous information session can be viewed online.
 The application period for the 2021 national Business Accelerator cycle ends July 16, and candidates will be announced Aug.
 6.